Need help with booking? Send us a message.

 Flora and Fauna of Helambu Ama Yangri Trekking

 The Helambu region boasts a rich and diverse ecosystem, showcasing a blend of subtropical and alpine flora and fauna that evolve with altitude.
 At lower elevations around Sundarijal and Chisapani, dense forests of oak, pine, and rhododendron dominate the landscape.
-In spring, rhododendrons burst into vibrant reds and pinks, turning the forests into a spectacular sea of color.
+In spring, rhododendrons burst into vibrant reds and pinks, turning the forests into a spectacular sea of colour.
 As you ascend above 3,000 meters, the vegetation thins, giving way to alpine meadows and hardy shrubs adapted to harsher mountain climates.

 Flora and Fauna Highlights: